 NCFM vs CPA – Which Has More Credence?
 There is a significant difference between NCFM and CPA Certifications.
 And you need to pick one, according to your career aspirations.
 Don’t worry we are here to help.

-NCFM emphasizes on stock market whereas CPA is all about handing accounting for public enterprises.
-Both courses are from finance domain and but they’re significantly different in scope, job opportunities, areas of work and curriculum.
-Let’s look few guidelines on the basis of which you should pick one of the courses.
+NCFM emphasizes the stock market whereas CPA is all about handing accounting for public enterprises.
+Both courses are from the finance domain and but they’re significantly different in scope, job opportunities, areas of work and curriculum.
+Let’s look at a few guidelines on the basis of which you should pick one of the courses.

 - Think long term, not short term.
 The usual trend is to choose something which is chosen by your friends and colleagues.
 But don’t do it just because your friends are doing; do it because you want to grow bigger in 5-10 years down the line.
 Long term perspective is important as that will help you make better decisions.

-- Finally make sure that you have the persistence to stick to the course till its last.
+- Finally, make sure that you have the persistence to stick to the course until its last.
 If you leave in between then money, time spent and investment in your career will all be wasted.

-To make sure that you get to take the best decision, we have put together this article in a proper sequence which will enable you to know about these courses in detail and will also help you see the key differences and exam requirements for each of the course.
+To make sure that you get to make the best decision, we have put together this article in a proper sequence which will enable you to know about these courses in detail and will also help you see the key differences and exam requirements for each of the courses.
 Let’s dive in and look at the flow of the article.

 - NCFM vs CPA Infographics

 - What is NCFM (National Stock Exchange’s Certification in Financial Markets)?

 - What is a CPA (Certified Public Accountant)?

 Let’s understand the difference between these two streams with the help of this NCFM vs CPA Infographics.